-Position the gooseneck ball coupler over the ball and lock into place.
+3. Position the gooseneck ball coupler over the ball and lock into place.

-4. Connect the trailer lights and attach safety chains.
+- 4. Connect the trailer lights and attach safety chains. - Review Operator's Pre-Transport Checklist before each tow.

-4.10 GOOSENECK FIFTH WHEEL TOWING ADAPTER OPERATION (OPTIONAL)
+4.8 GOOSENECK FIFTH WHEEL TOWING ADAPTER OPERATION (OPTIONAL)

-The MPL-NG can be supplied with an optional gooseneck towing adapter that will allow you to recover and tow gooseneck trailers requiring a fifth wheel hookup..
+The MPL-NG can be supplied with an optional gooseneck towing adapter that will allow you to recover and tow gooseneck trailers requiring a fifth wheel hookup.